erickfis/NOAA-Storm-Database/readme.md

     all those years?

-5. Which were the places that were subject to the greatest losses, both in population health and economic consequences?
+5. Which were the places that were subject to the greatest losses, both in terms of human health and economic losses.

 Data Processing
 ---------------